management

 Evie and Emma: Automating Meeting Notes and Suitability Reports

 Evie records and transcribes client meetings via Microsoft Teams, Zoom, or Google Meet, then produces structured notes with action items and a draft follow-up email.
-Our Intelliflo Office integration pushes fact-find updates directly back into the back office without manual re-entry, and our Plannr integration operates the same way with a two-way data flow.
+Our Intelliflo integration pushes fact-find updates directly back into the back office without manual re-entry, and our Plannr integration operates the same way with a two-way data flow.

 Evie produces a draft output from the meeting recording, and the adviser reviews, adjusts, and approves before it goes anywhere.
 The professional judgement stays with the adviser.